Former PNCR Chair cautions against electing fugitive offender as Oppostion Leader - Guyana Chronicle

 Holder was at the time responding to recent comments made by the Speaker of the National Assembly in relation to We Invest in Nationhood (WIN) leader Azzurdin Mohamed, who is the presumptive candidate for leader of the opposition.

-The speaker, Manzoor Nadir, last night said that he found himself in a difficult constitutional position presiding over the election of the presumptive candidate, who is currently facing extradition proceedings alongside his father before the local courts.
+The speaker, Manzoor Nadir, on Tuesday, said that he found himself in a difficult constitutional position presiding over the election of the presumptive candidate, who is currently facing extradition proceedings alongside his father before the local courts.

 “If opposition Members of Parliament feel it morally right to elect an international fugitive, then the stain on our Parliament and our country rests solely with them,” the speaker said.